TestWithMani/dakota-marketplace-tests/JENKINS_SETUP_GUIDE.md

 - Verify GitHub repository URL is correct
 - Check internet connectivity
 - Verify repository is public (or add credentials if private)
+- Check for encoding errors in Jenkinsfile (remove emoji/special characters)
+- Ensure Jenkinsfile is saved with UTF-8 encoding

+### Issue: "Build with Parameters" option not visible
+**Solution**:
+- **This is normal on first setup!** The "Build with Parameters" option only appears after Jenkins successfully loads the Jenkinsfile
+- Try clicking **Build** (regular build) first
+- Wait for the build to at least complete the checkout stage
+- If checkout succeeds, Jenkins will parse the parameters block
+- Refresh the job page - "Build with Parameters" should now appear
+- If it still doesn't appear:
+  - Check that the Jenkinsfile has a `parameters {}` block
+  - Verify the Jenkinsfile syntax is correct (no encoding errors)
+  - Check Jenkins console output for errors during checkout
+  - Try saving the job configuration again

 ### Issue: Tests fail
 **Solution**: